-Fran is the current WOW Chair.
+Fran is the current WOW Vice Chair.
 She is a graduate of NIDA (National Institute of Dramatic Arts), a street performer and the recently retired Head Teacher of Drama at Wollongong High School of Performing Arts.
 Fran has fallen easily into a relatively new role of playing grandmother to little Josie.
-A very versatile and talented woman, as well as serving on WOW’s committee and as a trainer for the Performance class, Fran is involved in a number of other educational and community groups.
+A very versatile and talented woman, as well as serving on WOW’s committee and at times as a trainer for the Performance class, Fran is involved in a number of other educational and community groups.
 These include Speech and Drama, Illawarra Film Society and a couple of community bands.

 Gabrielle is a local Visual Arts and History teacher, who has worked across government, private and ‘alternative’ schools as well as UNSW and various museums and galleries.
 She loves to combine her skills in artmaking with storytelling and has taken her storytelling to playgroups, pre-schools, the classroom even as far as dinner parties.
 Gabrielle joined Circus in 2017 after being lured in by Angela to be part of the Performance Club, just in time for an International Women’s Day gig in Wollongong.
 Since then, she has found Stilts classes to be her new thrill.
 Thrown in at the deep end, Gabrielle’s enthusiasm and energy has helped the WOW committee which she joined at her first AGM.